• Skip to main content

 Psyllium husks work perfectly in baked goods.
 Not only do they add blood sugar and cholesterol-lowering benefits, they help reduce carb content of your baked goods.

-Psyllium can also be used in muffins, cakes, pancakes, etc.
+Psyllium can also be used in breads, muffins, cakes, pancakes, and so much more!

 Overview of Psyllium Husk Benefits

-Psyllium pretty much hits it out of the park in terms of its ability to improve the health of people with type 2 diabetes and prediabetes.
+Psyllium husk supplementation hits it out of the park in terms of its ability to improve health in type 2 diabetes and prediabetes.

 • Lower LDL cholesterol while maintaining healthy HDL cholesterol levels